DataDog/hiring-engineers/answers.md

 ![My metric](screenshots/my_metric_5m.png)
 My Postgres buffer hit:
 ![Postgres anomaly](screenshots/postgres_anomaly_5m.png)
-And the sum of my custom metric in buckets of one hour, which does not appear an informative visual at this timeframe:
+And the sum of my custom metric in buckets of one hour, which does not appear to be an informative visual at this timeframe:
 ![Sum of my metric](screenshots/my_metric_sum_5m.png)

-I took a snapshot of my virst visual here and wrote a notification for myself:
+I took a snapshot of my first graph  and wrote a notification for myself:

 ![Snapshot](screenshots/snapshot.png)

-And confirmed receipt to my Gmail:
+and confirmed receipt to my Gmail:
 ![Email notif](screenshots/email_notif.png)

-**Bonus Question**: My anomaly graph shows when the buffer hit count to my PostgreSQL database is greater than 2 standard deviations from the average buffer hit count over the given timeframe.
+**Bonus Question**: My anomaly graph shows when the buffer hit count to my PostgreSQL database is greater than 2 standard deviations from the average buffer hit count over the given 5 minute timeframe.

 # Monitoring Data